SoapOperaTester/SoapOperaTesting/README.md

 ![Round 7-11](example_1/round7-11.png)

 - The Planner generates an actionable plan to reopen the closed tab by selecting the Three-dot menu.
-- The Player, however, incorrectly taps the 'Share' icon instead.
+- The Player, however, unexpectedly taps the 'Share' icon instead.
-- Recognizing this error, the Planner adjusts the plan to cancel the action by clicking the 'X' button.
+- Recognizing this deviation, the Planner adjusts the plan to cancel the action by clicking the 'X' button.
 - This reveals a bug (Figure 3): the 'Back' icon turns black (making it hard to see), and the title reverts to 'Recently Closed Tabs' while still displaying the selected websites after canceling the share action.
 - The Planner resumes the intended steps and continues executing the plan until the soap opera test is successfully completed.

 **From this example, the following insights can be observed:**